“…idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies…”

 A person indulging in this sin loves to do battle with people and express antagonism with hostility.
 “Contentions” is conflict resulting from rivalry.

 Four out of the nine uses of the word “contentions” in the New Testament refer to life in the church.
-When we put priority on parties, slogans and personal issues over living for Jesus Christ, our relationships go bad.
+When we prioritize parties, slogans, and personal issues over living for Jesus Christ, our relationships go bad.

 “For it has been declared to me concerning you, my brethren, by those of Chloe’s household, that there are contentions among you” (1 Corinthians 1:11).